Led by Julio Isidro y Sánchez, Associate Professor & Group Leader

 Optimize mating plans using genomic information to maximize genetic gain, within-family variance, and genetic diversity.
 Supports polyploids, multi-trait optimization, additive and dominance effects, directional dominance, and testers.

-Combine partial covariance matrices using a Wishart-EM algorithm for independent trials, multi-view relationship data from genomic experiments, and Gaussian graphs.
+Combines partial covariance matrices using a Wishart-EM algorithm for independent trials, multi-view relationship data from genomic experiments, and Gaussian graphs.

 Current Members